magento/devdocs/guides/v2.3/graphql/caching.md

 title: GraphQL caching
 ---

 You can cache pages rendered from the results of certain GraphQL queries with [full-page caching]({{page.baseurl}}/extension-dev-guide/cache/page-caching.html).
 Full-page caching improves response time and reduces the load on the server.
 Without caching, each page might need to run blocks of code and run retrieve large amounts of information from the database.
-However, with full-page caching enabled, a fully-generated page can be retrieved directly from the cache.

 ## Cached queries